edddddee/bitmap-library/README.md

 ```
 **Vertex**

-Just an (x, y) coordinate pair.
+Just a (x, y) coordinate pair.
 Draw functions are overloaded to also accept vertices if one prefers these.
 ```C++
 struct Vertex {
   int x;